 (b) Your Advertising account is Disabled (Multiple reasons)

-There are multiple reasons why a Facebook Ad account can get disabled,
+And there are multiple reasons why a Facebook Ad account can get disabled,

 Some of the most common reasons are,